- Dental restorations with dental amalgam last longer and cost less compared with restorations with composite resins.

-Dental caries is a major oral health issue worldwide, affecting 60% to 90% of school children and most adults.
-The evidence suggests that amalgam has been an effective and affordable choice for dental restoration.
-As amalgam is partly composed of mercury, a known toxic substance, there are concerns over the safety of this filling material for human health, and for the environmental impact of mercury released from amalgam waste generated by dental offices.
-Resin-based composite used as dental filling material is the most common alternative to amalgam.
-With an increasing reliance on resin-based composite restorations, there is a need to understand the potential implications for Canadian dental care access, practice, and affordability.
+As amalgam is partly composed of mercury, a known toxic substance, there are concerns about the safety of this filling material for human health, and for the environmental impact of mercury released from amalgam waste generated by dental offices.
+Resin-based composite is the most common alternative dental filling material to amalgam.
+However, concerns have also been raised about the potential for toxicity to human health from composite resin compounds, such as bisphenol A. With an increasing reliance on resin-based composite restorations, there is a need to understand the potential implications for Canadian dental care access, practice, and affordability.

 CADTH conducted a health technology assessment to compare the clinical efficacy, safety, and cost-consequence of dental amalgam and composite resin for the treatment of dental caries.
 A review of the evidence on patient experiences and perspectives, ethical issues, implementation considerations, and the potential environmental impact of these dental restoration materials was also included in the health technology assessment.

 Few studies comparing dental amalgam with composite resin restorations are available.
 One systematic review (2014) reporting a meta-analysis of two studies including 3,010 restorations found a statistically significantly higher risk of restoration failure and secondary caries with composite resin than with amalgam.
 While an update to the systematic review found one additional randomized controlled trial (2016) reporting no difference in restoration failure and secondary caries with either treatment, the small sample size (40 restorations) in this newer study limits the generalizability of its findings.